 - your employer could refuse your request by giving the same amount of notice as the holiday it wishes to refuse (so, to refuse 2 days’ holiday the employer would need to give at least 2 days’ notice).

 But also bear in mind that if your employer cannot cover staff costs due to COVID-19, they may be able to access support to continue paying part of your wage, to avoid redundancies.
-Your employer could apply to the government to cover 80% of your wages (to a max of £2,500p/m gross) through the coronavirus job retention scheme (see the ‘furloughed workers’ section on the government guidance.
-In our understanding, the coronavirus job retention scheme is aimed at employees who do not have any more work because of covid-19 (for example, someone working in retail, hair salon, construction etc.) and who cannot work from home because of the nature of their job rather than someone who cannot work from home because of childcare responsibilities, but we are awaiting clarification on this (see the section on the Job Rentention Scheme).
+Your employer could apply to the government to cover 80% of your wages (to a max of £2,500p/m gross) through the coronavirus job retention scheme (see our page on furlough for more information).
+If you take annual leave while you are on furlough, your employer should pay you your normal salary (and not 80% of your pay through the coronavirus job retention scheme).

 Can I carry over my annual leave into next year if I can’t take it?

-The government has just announced that it is allowing workers to carry over up to four weeks (not 5.6 weeks) annual leave into the next two leave years.
+Yes, the government has announced that you are able to carry over up to four weeks of annual leave into the next two leave years.